 SABIC uses different channels for talent development.
-In 2018, we grew human capital in multiple ways.
-We have developed more than 6,000 courses to support learning at every professional level and area of our business.
-SABIC worked with universities globally to provide the best resources for our employees, including an on-demand leadership and management skill-development tool from one of the world's top business universities.
+In 2019, we grew human capital in multiple ways.
+We established over 1900 learning and development programs to support learning at every professional level and area of our business.
+SABIC worked with universities globally to provide the best resources for our employees, including an ondemand leadership and management skill-development tool from one of the world's top business universities.

-Talent is also developed through other efforts such as our Young SABIC Professionals (YSP) and Women's Network (SWN) internal organizations, and through our Global Leadership Challenge program.
+Talent is also developed through other efforts such as our Young SABIC Professionals (YSP) and SABIC Women's Network (SWN) internal organizations.
 In addition, our career lines help guide employees on their career journey and the SABIC Academy provided extensive training and educational opportunities.